kalenikhil565/LinkedList_Project/README.md

 ### 5. **Copy Constructor**
 The **copy constructor** ensures proper object copying, preventing issues like shallow copies that can lead to memory corruption.
 This guarantees safe copying of books when required, especially during insertion into the linked list.

+### 6. **Destructor**
+The **destructor** ensures proper cleanup of dynamically allocated memory when the program ends or objects go out of scope.
+It prevents memory leaks by deallocating all nodes of the linked list and releasing any other allocated resources.

 ## Technologies Used 💻
 - **C++**: Object-oriented programming principles, memory management, and efficient data structures.
 - **Linked Lists**: Used for dynamic storage and manipulation of book records.